swa72/home-assistant/README-mqtt.md

 ## Clean HA's entity registry

 This is not for the faint of heart as you will mess around with some of HA's internal data structures.
+Backup data before.

 * copy ```.storage/core_entity_registry``` from your server to another place
 * adapt files names (and other stuff) in the below python code and run it.
 It will create a new file where all relevant entities are removed